ThorMortensen/install_script/README.md

 At the moment it is not possible to define dependencies but it may be included at a later point.

+All scripts is called through the entry_point_script locatet at `resources/worker_scripts/script_entry_point`.
+At the moment the entry point is not used for anything but it may be used to defernciate between how scripts should be called (or anything else that shluld be hadle befoe each install script is called)

+Stuff that is to cumbersome to download or must be a specefic vesion is placed in the `archive` folder.

+The GUI will use the PNG image located in `resources/company/` folder as the logo and name for the installer.
+It should have the dimantions 226x48 pixels and have the comany name as file name (the png extention will be ignored).
+If there is no logo in the folder a default name and logo is used.

+The GUI source code is included and can be eddited but no dokumention is currently avalubkle for that.

 ### Things To Consider (quirks and novelties)